TrentBrick/Grouper/README.md

 Use the arrow keys to move the character around and have fun!

 ## Acknowledgements
 We are grateful to all of the open source developers behind the following projects that made the MVP of Grouper possible: PixiJS (<https://www.pixijs.com/>); Pixi Tutorial (<https://github.com/kittykatattack/learningPixi>); Pixi Multiplayer example code (<https://github.com/tonis2/pixi-multiplayer-example)>; HTML; CSS; JavaScript.

+Thank you to Pioneer for running the hackathon that this project was a part of! <https://pioneer.app/hackathon>.
+Grouper project submission: <https://frontier.pioneer.app/posts/140-grouper>